ykkan/NChargedBodyTreecode.jl/README.md

 # NChargedBodyTreecode
 by Yi-Kai Kan (<tw.ykkan@gmail.com>)

-This package provides algorithms for calculating the relativistic space-charge field by treecode and was used for the numerical experiments in the reasearch article:
+This package provides treecode algorithms for calculating the relativistic space-charge field and was used for the numerical experiments in the reasearch article:

 Yi-Kai Kan, Franz X. Kärtner, Sabine Le Borne and Jens-Peter M. Zemker, "*Relativistic Space-Charge Field Calculation by Interpolation-Based Treecode*", under review